-The Gun Trust provides for ‘beneficiaries’ and ‘co-trustees’ that may be named in the Trust and create a sort of ‘shared ownership’ of the firearms and avoid breaching the NFA laws.
-See “How Gun Trusts help with Title II Firearms.”
+The Gun Trust provides for ‘beneficiaries’ and ‘co-trustees’ that may be named in the Trust.
+It creates a sort of ‘shared ownership’ of the firearms and avoid breaching the NFA laws.

 A Gun Trust is typically not going to provide any type of Asset Protection.
-As I stated above, most Gun Trusts are ‘revocable’ and for any degree of asset protection, an irrevocable trust would have to be considered.
+As I stated above, most Gun Trusts are ‘revocable’ and for any degree of asset protection.
+Then you would need to consider an irrevocable trust.

-This effectively means that with a standard Gun Trust, if you’re in a car accident and due to your texting and driving you are found liable and charged with a civil judgment, a creditor could get ‘into’ your Gun Trust and take away your guns to satisfy the judgment.
+This means that with a standard Gun Trust, if you’re in a car accident and due to your texting and driving they will find you liable.
+Then charged with a civil judgment, a creditor could get ‘into’ your Gun Trust.
+They could take away your guns to satisfy the judgment.
 To learn more about asset protection that works see “How and When to use a Domestic Asset Protection Trust”.

-So although a Gun Trust may not have any asset protection, its primary purpose is to enhance your estate planning and provide a more effective way to own Title II NFA guns.
+Although a Gun Trust may not have any asset protection, its primary purpose is to enhance your estate planning.
+It will provide a more effective way to own Title II NFA guns.

-Bottom line, anyone that owns guns can benefit from a Gun Trust specifying who will inherit their guns upon their passing and ensure they end up in the proper hands.
+Bottom line, anyone that owns guns can benefit from a Gun Trust specifying who will inherit their guns upon their passing.
+Using a gun trust in your estate plan can ensure the guns end up in the proper hands.